Search

 By Saqib Iqbal Ahmed and Lewis Krauskopf

-NEW YORK, Dec 12 (Reuters) - The red-hot trade backing artificial intelligence-related stocks has taken a bruising from a disappointing report from Oracle, reigniting concerns about frothy valuations and an AI bubble.
+NEW YORK, Dec 12 (Reuters) - The red-hot trade backing artificial intelligence-related stocks has taken a bruising from back-to-back troubling updates from Oracle and Broadcom, reigniting concerns about frothy valuations and an AI bubble.

 Still, investors say reasons for optimism about AI remain intact, and many are wary about calling a top.